Moot Court Competition: Volunteer Judges

 Judges will evaluate the performance of oral advocates to determine which teams will advance to the final round.
 All attorneys, sitting judges, and law school graduates are welcome to participate as judges.

-All judges will be offered a complimentary ticket to the Williams Institute’s 16th Annual Update Gala Reception on April 13, 2018.
+Judges may receive 1 hour of free CLE credit for attending an optional educational session before the competition begins.
+Presenters will cover the legal issues raised by the problem.
+All judges will also be offered a complimentary ticket to the Williams Institute’s Annual Update Gala Reception on Friday, April 5, 2019.

-The competition will take place at UCLA School of Law on Saturday, March 3, 2018.
-Up to 30 teams from across the country will compete before panels of three to four judges in preliminary, quarterfinal, and semifinal rounds.
+The competition will take place at UCLA School of Law on Saturday, March 23, 2019.
+Over 30 teams from across the country will compete before panels of three to four judges in preliminary, quarterfinal, and semifinal rounds.

 Description of Judges’ Participation